10-DAY UTAH NATIONAL PARKS ROAD TRIP ITINERARY

 Bryce Canyon to Capitol Reef: 2 hours & 40 minutes (122 miles) via UT-12 E

 Capitol Reef is known for its remote and sprawling backcountry.
-With that being said, Capitol Reef isn’t as exciting for day visitors as Bryce, Zion, and Arches.
 The park is set up nicely so you can easily drive through it while continuing on to Moab.
 If you have ample time to explore, there are numerous backcountry hikes in Capitol Reef that lead you through gorges and slot canyons to incredible viewpoints.
 If you plan to camp, be sure to pick up a free backcountry camping permit at the visitors center.

 To stretch your feet, hike the Hickman Bridge Trail (2-mile roundtrip) to a 133-foot natural bridge.
 This is a nice hike for cooling down as it runs along the Fremont River.